FCJ-The-Laurels/social-media-service/README.md

 Your project includes `spring-boot-starter-actuator` which provides:

-✅ **Included Features:**
+ **Included Features:**
 - Health endpoint checks
 - Metrics collection
 - Environment information
 - Thread information
 - JVM diagnostics

-⚠️ **Note:** Actuator is already in your pom.xml and is required for AWS API Gateway health checks.
+ **Note:** Actuator is already in the pom.xml and is required for AWS API Gateway health checks.
 All endpoints are exposed via:
 ```properties
 management.endpoints.web.exposure.include=*
 ```